Global well-posedness and stability of the inhomogeneous kinetic wave equation near vacuum: Existence of a non-negative solution

 \section{Existence of a non-negative solution}

 In this section, we prove existence of a non-negative solution, when the initial data are non-negative.
-In order to achieve that, a fixed point argument is not sufficient and we need to take advantage of the gain and loss form of the equation.
+In order to achieve that, instead of using a fixed point argument, we will take advantage of the gain and loss form of the equation.
 We will rely on a strong tool from classical kinetic theory, which preserves the monotonicity properties of the equation, namely the Kaniel-Shinbrot iteration.
 More specifically, let $f_0\in\mathcal{M}_{\alpha,\beta}^+$ and $(u_0^\#,l_0^\#)\in\mathcal{M}_{\alpha,\beta}^+\times\mathcal{M}_{\alpha,\beta}^+$.
 For $n\in\mathbb{N}$, consider the initial value problems:

 By basic ODE theory, solutions to \eqref{lower IVP n}-\eqref{upper IVP n} are given inductively by

 and